StockSharp/AlgoTrading/API/2301-2400/2333_SpectrAnalysis_Chaikin/README.md

 - Market orders are used for entries and exits.
 - The strategy does not set stop-loss or take-profit orders.
-- Only the C# version is provided; a Python implementation is not included.
+- Implementations are available in both C# and Python.